Requirements and Procedures

 The deadline for receipt of admission applications for the following fall semester is December 1st.
 The fall semester is the only semester in which new students are accepted into the program.
-You are encouraged to apply in a timely manner so that your materials are received in time for review.
+We will only review completed applications.

 - Sam Houston State Graduate Admissions Application & Fee